JHLiu7/Dual-LAAT/README.md

 ## Evaluation Results

 The evaluation is based on the SIGIR 2023 paper [Automated Medical Coding on MIMIC-III and MIMIC-IV: A Critical Review and Replicability Study](https://dl.acm.org/doi/10.1145/3539618.3591918). [[GitHub](https://github.com/JoakimEdin/medical-coding-reproducibility/tree/main)] Notice the baseline PLM-ICD is trained for each different MIMIC dataset, whereas our DualLAAT models handle the three datasets together.
+The DualLAAT model checkpoints are available in the folder `checkpoints`.

 ### MIMIC-IV ICD-10